edwinacunav/hiddenchest/README.md

 * Movie playback
 * wma audio files
-* The Win32API ruby class (for obvious reasons)
+* The Win32API Ruby class (for obvious reasons)
-* Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 8192 on modern cards)*
+* Creating Bitmaps with sizes greater than the OpenGL texture size limit (probably around 8192 on some cards)

 \* There is an exception to this, called *mega surface*.
 When a Bitmap bigger than the texture limit is created from a file, it is not stored in VRAM, but regular RAM.
 Its sole purpose is to be used as a tileset bitmap.
 Any other operation to it (besides blitting to a regular Bitmap) will result in an error.

-## Nonstandard RGSS extensions
+## New Features alias Non-standard RGSS extensions

 To alleviate possible porting of heavily Win32API reliant scripts, we have added certain functionality that you won't find in the RGSS spec.
 Currently this amounts to the following:

 * Expand RGSS1 tilesets to fill the enlarged screen and adapts the Window_Message settings to the increased screen resolutions.
+* Implementation of window openness feature in RMXP games without affecting VX and VX Ace ones.
+It works in a different fashion in VX Ace like using a 0 through 100 value range while VX Ace requires a maximum value of 255.
+* There are 4 modes available to assign to the `self.open_mode` option, i.e.
+    - nil or false or true - nothing ever happens
+    - :top - the window stretches from the top to the bottom
+    - :center - the window opens like a scroll in both directions
+    - :bottom - the window seems to grow taller
+        - Keep in mind that the `Window#open` command will be ignored if a boolean value is set as the current `Window#open_mode` value.
+        - You can set `Window#open_mode=` value before or after the window has called its superclass to initialize or create that window.
+        - Only the last assignment to `Window#open_mode=` will be taken in consideration by the engine.
+* `Window#set_xy(newx, newy)` lets you assign both Carthesian coordinates at the same time.
+* Assign a viewport to any RGSS1 window by using `Window#viewport = some_viewport`
 * The `Input.press?` family of functions accepts three additional button constants: `::MOUSELEFT`, `::MOUSEMIDDLE` and `::MOUSERIGHT` for the respective mouse buttons.
 * They now support additional keys like Return or Enter or LeftShift or RightAlt or NumPadDivide * or KeyH or KeyM or N1 through N0.
 * The `Input` module has two additional functions, `#mouse_x` and `#mouse_y` to query the mouse pointer position relative to the game screen.